beacon-biosignals/StableHashTraits.jl/README.md

 All of the following hash examples follow directly from the definitions above, but may not be so obvious to the reader.

-Most of the behaviors described below can be customized/changed by using your own hash context, which can is passed as the second argument to [`stable_hash`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.stable_hash).
+Most of the behaviors described below can be customized/changed by using your own hash context, which can be passed as the second argument to [`stable_hash`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.stable_hash).

 The order of NamedTuple pairs does not matter